eggry/EmoChat/design_report/README.md

 ## Choose the Design Topic

-Our design topic is to design an APP for connecting people.
-From our discussion, our group member Li Min recalled her volunteer experience in psychological counseling room.
-We dicided to design an APP to connect university students by helping with their emotional needs, especially when they are experiencing psychological issues.
+Our design topic is designing an APP for connecting people together.
+We held a discussion for collecting ideas, in which Li Min, one of our group member, recalled on her volunteer experience in psychological counseling room and found that many students are not willing to face their mental and psychological problems.
+So we dicided to design an APP to connect university students by helping with their emotional needs, especially when they are experiencing psychological issues.

 ## User Analysis
-From the discussion of our design topic above, we can conclude that the product is designed for college students.
-However, we can't design a good product without knowing our user thoroughly.
-Therefore, we should investigate our users' wants and needs during the stage called
+After selecting our design topic, it is clear that the target user of our product is college students.
+Even though we are in our college time right now, we still have many blind spots about our users.
+And one cannot design a good product without knowing the users thoroughly.
+Therefore, we investigated our users, got to know the reason to their emotional fluctuation, what they want and need, what they are concerned about, which can be interpreted as our ***User Analysis***.
-***User Analysis***.

-In this stage, we firstly built the ***Personas*** of two typical users.
-Next, we analysed their wants and needs to consturct ***Empathy Maps***.
-Using personas and empathy maps enable us to learn more about our users, so we can design our product from the user's perspective.
-Moreover, we conduct ***interviews*** with 5 schoolmates to hear their psychology wants and needs.
-Based on the personas and interviews, we finally bulit an ***affinity map*** to summarize the users' wants and needs.
+In this stage, we first creat the ***Personas*** of two typical users, Alice and Bob.
+Next, we analysed their wants and needs to consturct ***Empathy Maps*** respectively.
+Using the personas and empathy maps,we managed to learn more about our users, and design EmoChat more suitable for university students.
+Moreover, we conduct 5 ***interviews*** with 5 of our schoolmates respectively to learn their perspectives about dealing with psychological issues and our APP.
+Based on the personas and interview results, we finally bulit an ***affinity map*** to summarize the users' wants and needs.

 ### Personas and Empathy Maps
 We built two personas for our users.
 We named these two users as Alice and Bob.